ByAUJay

 Why Combine DIDs and VCs?

-- Decentralization & Sovereignty: Users own their identities and credentials.
+- Decentralization & Sovereignty: Individuals have full ownership of their identities and credentials.

 Practical Architecture for On-Chain Reputation